Stop that cake! Habit changing tips that may actually work

-Fortunately, in the last decade psychologists have made huge advancement in their understanding of brain science; they have been able to discover what leads to addictive behaviours, and sabotages resolution-making.
+Fortunately, in the last decade psychologists have made huge advancements in their understanding of brain science; they have been able to discover what leads to addictive behaviours and sabotages resolution-making.
 To get started, here are a few critical ingredients for effective changes:

 1. Break it down to one thing - one ‘stupidly small’ thing

 “Take it one step at a time” - you may have heard this piece of life wisdom many times, but it is absolutely critical when it comes to creating lasting habit changes.
 It is supported by what we now know about brain science.

 As evolved as we are, part of our brain - the limbic system - still operates very much on a primitive level.
 It is easily startled, constantly worried, and has a propensity towards negativity.
 Some people call it “the lizard brain” because it is about all a lizard has for brain function.
 From research into addictive behaviours, we now know that this part of us is responsible for many of our unexplainable, irrational and impulsive behaviours.

 When we set multiple, big, life-changing goals, our lizard brain gets intimidated.
 Once it is hijacked by the pressure to achieve, we are immediately put in a fight, flight, or freeze mode, which results either in highly reactive actions (impulsive behaviours i.e. eating even more cake), avoidance (trying to not think about or deny your goal) or inaction (procrastination).